-Some motorcycles are just brimming with purpose, like this Triumph Bonneville on steroids.
+Some motorcycles are just brimming with purpose, like this custom Triumph Bonneville on steroids.
 It looks like it’s poised to shred rubber, even when it’s standing still.

 It’s the work of MeanMachines, an Australian shop very familiar to local owners of Bonnevilles and Thruxtons.
 Builder Wenley Ng has been modifying Triumph ‘modern classics’ for many years now, and is the kind of guy who can rewire a bike with his eyes closed.